tracey-fans/plugin.video.censoredtv/README.md

 # plugin.video.censoredtv
-A Kodi plugin for viewing [CENSORED.TV](https://censored.tv) content
+A Kodi plugin for viewing [CENSORED.TV](https://censored.tv), featuring content from Devon Tracey, Gavin McInnes, Milo Yiannopolis &amp; many others.

 This has been tested on Leia (v18.9).
 It should work on other versions of Kodi also.

 This is an unofficial plugin and is not associated with Censored.TV in any way.
-A valid subscription is required to use this plugin.
+A valid subscription to Censored.TV is required to use the plugin.

 ## How to use: